praveentitusf/MLOps-Project-2025-Flower-Classification/README.md

 > **Upload 1-2 images of your GCP cloud build history, so we can see the history of the images that have been build in**
 > **your project.
 You can take inspiration from [this figure](figures/build.png).**
 >
-> Answer: In this project, instead of using an automated Cloud Build pipeline on Google Cloud Platform (GCP), we manually uploaded the built container images to the container registry.
-This means that the images were built in our development environment and then pushed directly to GCP’s Container Registry without triggering automated build history or build logs within the Cloud Build service.
+> Answer: In this project, instead of using an automated Cloud Build pipeline on Google Cloud Platform (GCP), we manually uploaded the built container images to the Artifact registry.
+This means that the images were built in our development environment and then pushed directly to GCP’s Artifact Registry without triggering automated build history or build logs within the Cloud Build service.

 > As a result, there is no automated Cloud Build history available to display.
-However, the container images are still available and can be verified in the Container Registry, showing the uploaded image versions and tags.
+However, the container images are still available and can be verified in the Artifact Registry, showing the uploaded image versions and tags.

 ### Question 22